Anhtu07/Anhtu07.github.io/_posts/2018-01-29-probabilistic-game.md

 ---
-layout: post
+layout: distill
-title:  "Solving a Probabilistic Problem"
+title:  Solving a Probabilistic Problem
 date:   2018-01-29
-excerpt: "This article presents the algebraic proof and method for solving a two-gamers problem"
+description: This article presents the algebraic proof and method for solving a two-players problem.

-image: "/images/prob_model.png"
+authors:
+  - name: Tu Anh-Nguyen
+    url: "/"
+    affiliations:
+      name: HUST
 ---

 ## The Problem